kshitizShri929/Jenkins/mydocument.md

 openjdk-11-jdk: This is the name of the package that we want to install.
 In this case, it is the OpenJDK 11 Java Development Kit.

+java --version: check java version which  i have install.

 ## Step 2 Download Jenkins Repository key: